 In Moscow, we’ll stay at the historic Metropol Hotel.
 Built in 1907, this architectural jewel is located next to Red Square, the Kremlin Towers, and the Bolshoi Theater.
 We’ll take a private escorted tour of the Kremlin, and meet with Pavel Palazhchenko (Mikhail Gorbachev’s longtime interpreter and colleague) as well as independent media and cultural leaders.
 We’ll also visit the emotionally powerful Gulag Museum, the Jewish Museum and Tolerance Center, Gorky Park, and the famed Novodevichy Cemetary.

-This all-inclusive trip costs $7,335/$8,755 per person (double/single occupancy) and includes five nights at the five-star Belmond Grand Hotel Europe in St. Petersburg, five nights at the Moscow Marriott Grand Hotel, all transportation within Russia, all tours, seminars, lectures, a welcome cocktail party, most of your meals, and numerous other curated events and activities.
+This all-inclusive trip costs $7,690 per person double occupancy ($1,670 single supplement) and includes five nights at the five-star Belmond Grand Hotel Europe in St. Petersburg, five nights at the Moscow Metropol Hotel, all transportation within Russia, all tours, seminars, lectures, a welcome cocktail party, most of your meals, and numerous other curated events and activities.

 - Join an exclusive pre-trip conference call discussion covering the contemporary Russian political landscape with Nation editor and publisher Katrina vanden Heuvel and Princeton and NYU Professor Emeritus and Nation contributing editor Stephen F. Cohen